Orgasm: Females

 Researchers from the University Medical Center of Groningen in the Netherlands correlated the sensation of orgasm with muscular contractions occurring at a frequency of 8–13 Hz centered in the pelvis and measured in the anus.
 They argue that the presence of this particular frequency of contractions can distinguish between voluntary contraction of these muscles and spontaneous involuntary contractions, and appears to more accurately correlate with orgasm as opposed to other metrics like heart rate that only measure excitation.
 They assert that they have identified "[t]he first objective and quantitative measure that has a strong correspondence with the subjective experience that orgasm ultimately is" and state that the measure of contractions that occur at a frequency of 8–13 Hz is specific to orgasm.
 They found that using this metric they could distinguish between rest, voluntary muscular contractions, and even unsuccessful orgasm attempts.

 Since ancient times in Western Europe, women could be medically diagnosed with a disorder called female hysteria, the symptoms of which included faintness, nervousness, insomnia, fluid retention, heaviness in abdomen, muscle spasm, shortness of breath, irritability, loss of appetite for food or sex, and "a tendency to cause trouble".
 Women considered to have the condition would sometimes undergo "pelvic massage": stimulation of the genitals by the doctor until the woman experienced "hysterical paroxysm" (i.e., orgasm).
 Paroxysm was regarded as a medical treatment and not a sexual release.
 The disorder has ceased to be recognized as a medical condition since the 1920s.

 Males

 As a man nears orgasm during stimulation of the penis, he feels an intense and highly pleasurable pulsating sensation of neuromuscular euphoria.
-These pulsating sensations originate from the contractions of pelvic floor muscles that begin in the anal sphincter and travel to the tip of the penis, commonly described as a "throbbing" or "tingling" sensation.
+These pulsating sensations originate from the contractions of pelvic floor muscles that begin in the anal sphincters (IAS, EAS) and travel to the tip of the penis, commonly described as a "throbbing" or "tingling" sensation.
 They eventually increase in speed and intensity as the orgasm approaches, until a final "plateau" (the orgasmic) pleasure is sustained for several seconds.